DimitriPalmer22/Relapse-Code-Documentation/Documentation/Sprint/Sprint 1.md

 - Refine the movement system
 	- Wall-climbing
 	- Smoother wall-running
+		- Bigger angle to start wall-running
+		- Restrict the player from looking too far away from / into the wall while wall-running
 - Charging enemy
 - More powers
 - Revisit the power sounds entirely